Pash-Project/Pash/CONTRIBUTING.md

 - Use the default Visual Studio formatting settings.
 Keep files formatted that way at all times.

+We use [EditorConfig](http://editorconfig.org/) for keeping the settings consistent in another code editors.
+Go ahead and install the plugin for your text editor if you want.

 Beyond that, use your judgement to write the best code you know how.